SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

 ### Data Cleaning Steps:
 - Removed duplicate entries based on `Country` and `Year`.
-- Addressed missing values by filling blank `Status` values with the most frequent classification for each country.
+- Filled missing 'Status' values with the most frequent classification for each country.
-- Imputed missing `Lifeexpectancy` values using the average from adjacent years for the same country.
+- Imputed missing 'Lifeexpectancy' values by averaging adjacent years for each country.

 ## Executive Summary

-Over the past 15 years, global life expectancy has risen by 7.3%, reaching 71.62 years, while adult mortality rates have declined by 13.3%.
+Global life expectancy has risen by 7.3% over the past 15 years, reaching 71.62 years, while adult mortality rates have decreased by 13.3%.
 Economic status remains a major factor, with high-GDP countries averaging 74 years of life expectancy compared to 65 years in lower-GDP nations.
-While BMI shows some correlation, healthcare quality and economic strength appear to have a much greater impact on life expectancy, highlighting the need for greater investment in healthcare and economic growth to address global disparities.
+While BMI shows some correlation, healthcare quality and economic strength appear to have a much greater impact on life expectancy, underlining the need for greater investment in healthcare and economic growth to bridge global disparities.

 ## Insights Deep Dive

 ### Global Life Expectancy Trends
-- The global average life expectancy increased by 7.30%, rising from 66.75 to 71.62 years over 15 years, reflecting advancements in healthcare, disease prevention, and living conditions.
+- The global average life expectancy increased by 7.3%, rising from 66.75 to 71.62 years from 2007 to 2022, reflecting improvements in healthcare, disease prevention, and living conditions.

   <img src="Visualizations/Global_Life_Exp_Trend.webp" alt="Global Life Expectancy Trend" width="600">